CroatianMeteorNetwork/RMS/Guides/rpi3_rtc_setup.md

 hwclock -s
 ntpdate-debian
 ```
+This will read in the time from the RTC upon boot, and sync the time via Internet (if it is available).

 #### 8. The `/etc/init.d/hwclock.sh` shell scripts tends to corrupt this RTC clock module.
 In my case, the RTC clock was set to 2066/01/01 after every reboot.
 To prevent this from happening, edit `/etc/default/hwclock` and set `HWCLOCKACCESS` to no:
 ```